Hobonichi: Treetop Secret Base

-Hobonichi has a close relationship with Nintendo due to its connection with Itoi's MOTHER series of games, and has been running a series of articles on Nintendo called Treetop Secret Base (樹の上の秘密基地, Ki no ue no himitsu kichi) since its establishment.
+Hobonichi has a close relationship with Nintendo due to Itoi conceptualizing the Mother series of games, and has been running a series of articles on Nintendo called Treetop Secret Base (樹の上の秘密基地, Ki no ue no himitsu kichi) since its establishment.
 In 2006, Nintendo gave priority to providing information on Mother 3 to Hobonichi, and Hobonichi staff members were in charge of the pages on Nintendo's homepage.

 In addition, the former president of Nintendo, Satoru Iwata, had a personal relationship with Itoi and held the title of "IT manager" at Hobonichi since its inception, and in 2007 was still the IT manager for the site despite also leading Nintendo.
 This was due to Iwata's great personal efforts as a partner in launching the website and making it online within Itoi's office (Iwata was working at HAL Laboratory when the website was launched).
 Conversations with Iwata and Shigeru Miyamoto were also held on a regular basis.